rlt3/Stream/README.md

 ### URL Mapping

 Stream also makes pretty urls.
-For a url like ``/article/1`` all a developer would need to do is ``class Article`` with a ``public function get($id)`` as a method of ``Article``.
+For a url like ``/article/1`` all a developer would need to do is make a  ``class Article`` with a ``public function get($id)`` as a method.

 But I didn't want to break the super globals PHP uses for GET already because of things like APIs.
-A lot of times you see something like this:
+Sometimes you see something like this:

 ``example.com/api?method=getFruit&cost=5.99&store=Aldi``